 In 2015 I joined the English Department at the College of Staten Island, where I teach a range of courses in British literature, Victorian literature, and Queer Studies.

-My research focuses on the aesthetic dimensions of minor genres, such as notes, fragments, and aphorisms.
-My book manuscript is Notework: The Labor of Nonlinear Style 1829-1923, which argues that the nineteenth-century writer’s notebook is best understood as a genre unto itself.
-Through examinations of the notes of Charles Darwin, Oscar Wilde, Gerard Manley Hopkins, and others, I show how notebooks function as shelters for inconsequential writings that also express utopian social desires.
-While we tend to read notes as the rudiments of other, more recognizable genres (novels, lyrics, etc&) I argue that by understanding them as aesthetically distinct we can better describe the attractions and pitfalls of piecemeal literacy.
+My research focuses on the aesthetics of minor genres, such as notes, fragments, and aphorisms.
+My first book, Notework: Victorian Literature and Nonlinear Style, was published by Stanford University Press.
+It argues that the nineteenth-century writer’s notebook is best understood as a genre unto itself.
+Through examinations of the notes of Charles Darwin, Oscar Wilde, Gerard Manley Hopkins, George Gissing, and Vernon Lee, I show how notebooks function as shelters for inconsequential writings that also express utopian social desires.
+While we tend to read notes as the rudiments of other, more recognizable genres (novels, lyrics, etc&) I suggest that by understanding them as aesthetically distinct we can better describe the attractions and pitfalls of piecemeal literacy.
 As such they offer a counterpoint to twenty-first century digital reading and writing.
 I have also started a new project, #barthes: Mythologies of the Fragment, which considers Roland Barthes’s lifelong obsession with fragmentary writing (i.e. writing in short bursts of prose) as an aesthetic precursor to social media.

-PhD, University of Toronto (2014)
+PhD English Literature, University of Toronto (2014)

 Notework: Victorian Literature and Nonlinear Style.
 Stanford University Press, 2021.